seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **MERCUTIO**
 O, then, I see Queen Mab hath been with you.
-She is the fairies’ midwife, and she comes
+She is the fairies' midwife, and she comes
 In shape no bigger than an agate-stone
 On the fore-finger of an alderman,
 Drawn with a team of little atomies
-Athwart men’s noses as they lie asleep;
+Athwart men's noses as they lie asleep;
-Her wagon-spokes made of long spiders’ legs,
+Her wagon-spokes made of long spiders' legs,
 The cover of the wings of grasshoppers,
-The traces of the smallest spider’s web,
+The traces of the smallest spider's web,
-The collars of the moonshine’s watery beams,
+The collars of the moonshine's watery beams,
-Her whip of cricket’s bone, the lash of film,
+Her whip of cricket's bone, the lash of film,
 Her wagoner a small grey-coated gnat,
 Not so big as a round little worm
-Prick’d from the lazy finger of a maid;
+Prick'd from the lazy finger of a maid;
 Her chariot is an empty hazel-nut
 Made by the joiner squirrel or old grub,
-Time out o’ mind the fairies’ coachmakers.
+Time out o' mind the fairies' coachmakers.
 And in this state she gallops night by night
-Through lovers’ brains, and then they dream of love;
+Through lovers' brains, and then they dream of love;
-O’er courtiers’ knees, that dream on court’sies straight,
+O'er courtiers' knees, that dream on court'sies straight,
-O’er lawyers’ fingers, who straight dream on fees,
+O'er lawyers' fingers, who straight dream on fees,
-O’er ladies ’ lips, who straight on kisses dream,
+O'er ladies ' lips, who straight on kisses dream,
 Which oft the angry Mab with blisters plagues,
 Because their breaths with sweetmeats tainted are:
-Sometime she gallops o’er a courtier’s nose,
+Sometime she gallops o'er a courtier's nose,
 And then dreams he of smelling out a suit;
-And sometime comes she with a tithe-pig’s tail
+And sometime comes she with a tithe-pig's tail
-Tickling a parson’s nose as a’ lies asleep,
+Tickling a parson's nose as a' lies asleep,
 Then dreams, he of another benefice:
-Sometime she driveth o’er a soldier’s neck,
+Sometime she driveth o'er a soldier's neck,
 And then dreams he of cutting foreign throats,
 Of breaches, ambuscadoes, Spanish blades,
 Of healths five-fathom deep; and then anon